Who is Eligible?

-Downtown office workers, residents, students, firefighters, police officers, emergency workers, cleanup workers and thousands of other people who were present on 9/11 and in the following months were exposed to the toxic dust, smoke and fumes that emanated from the collapse of the World Trade Center towers and the burning pile of debris.
+Downtown office workers, retail and service workers, firefighters, police officers, emergency workers, cleanup workers, residents, students, and thousands of other people who were present on 9/11 and in the following months were exposed to the toxic dust, smoke and fumes that emanated from the collapse of the World Trade Center towers and the burning pile of debris.
 Many of these people are eligible for compensation from the 9/11 Victims Compensation Fund.

 To be eligible for compensation, an individual must show:

 - He or she was present in the World Trade Center Exposure Zone – the area below Canal Street in Lower Manhattan (see map here) – or involved in the rescue and recovery effort – between September 11, 2001 and May 30, 2002;

 Borri Law Offices 9/11 Cancer Fund lawyers have extensive experience helping 9/11 victims prepare and submit the proofs required to obtain compensation awards from the 9/11 Victim Compensation Fund.
 Click here for more information on How Borri Law 9/11 Cancer Fund Lawyers Can Help You.

 Responders, Cleanup and Recovery Workers

 Thousands of Responders such as FDNY firefighters, NYPD police officers, NYC and Transit Authority bus drivers, Verizon technicians, National Guardsmen and other workers participated in and supported the rescue and cleanup efforts after the 9/11 attacks.
 All these workers breathed copious amounts of toxins in the dust and smoke.
 Many workers wore masks but frequently they had to remove their masks in order to breathe and thus were exposed to these toxins at dangerous levels.